-A kitchen and bathroom were added in the '60s (on the left in the picture, with larger window) and were refurbished in 2016.
-The original cottage has been left fully open-plan, and both fireplaces re-opened.
-Sleeping area (double-bed) is at one end, with the comfy sofa in front of the wood-burning stove at the seaward hearth.
+A kitchen and bathroom were added in the '60s (on the left in the picture) and refurbished in 2016.
+The original cottage is fully open-plan, with double-bed at one end, and the sofa, in front of the wood-burning stove, at the seaward hearth.

-The cottage has been renovated as a hideaway for one or two adults, and is ideal for archaeologists, birdwatchers, anglers, or anyone else looking for a quiet spot with a central location on the Orkney Mainland.
+The cottage is a hideaway for one or two adults, and is ideal for archaeologists, birdwatchers, anglers, or anyone else looking for a quiet spot with a central location on the Orkney Mainland.
 Dogs are welcome, and they enjoy the garden, the half-acre "tree patch", and the open hill behind.
-Bookings are Sat-Sat: a week in Summer is £500.
-Do bear in mind that it is a quirky old place, at the end of an unsurfaced track.
+Bookings are Sat-Sat.
+A week is £600, or £1050 for a fortnight (& preferential rates for returning guests).
+Do bear in mind that this is a quirky old place, at the end of an unsurfaced track.
 Anyone looking for something more conventional should contact Visit Orkney...

 Bits and Bobs

 Telescope, guitar, hairdryer, printer, easel with acrylics and a blank canvas to use.

 Free and unlimited.
 (NB - BT's best is 4MB/sec , on a good day.)

 THINGS TO DO